learn-to-race/challenge/challenge.md

 * Clone the official code [repository](https://github.com/learn-to-race/l2r.git), to obtain the Learn-to-Race training framework and baselines.
 * Review the additional [instructions](https://github.com/learn-to-race/l2r/blob/main/instructions.txt), for more information on installation, running agents, and evaluation.

+## Rules

+Participants will be:

+* limited to **1** submission every 24 hours
+* restricted from accessing model weights or custom logs during evaluation
+* required to submit source code, for top performers

+#### Competition Stages

+The competition consists of 2 stages.
+* In Stage 1, participants will submit model checkpoints to AICrowd for evaluation on [Thruxton Circuit](https://thruxtonracing.co.uk/).
+The submissions will first be ranked on success rate, and then submissions with the same success rate will be ranked on average speed.
+Aside from Thruxton Circuit, additional race tracks are available in the Learn-to-Race environment for development.
+* The top 10 teams on the leader board will enter Stage 2, where their agents will be evaluated on an unseen track.
+The top-performing teams will submit their models (with checkpoints) to AICrowd for training on the unseen track for a fixed period of one hour.
+During the one-hour 'practice' period, participants are free to perform any model updates or exploration strategies of their choice.
+The number of safety infractions will be accumulated under the consideration that an autonomous agent should remain safe throughout its interaction with the environment.
+After the 'practice' period, the agent will be evaluated on the unseen track.
+The participating teams will first be ranked on success rate, and then submissions with the same success rate will be ranked on a weighted sum of the total number of safety infractions and the average speed.
+To prevent the participants from achieving high success rate by driving very slowly, we will set maximum episode length based on average speed of 30km/h during evaluation.

+#### Metrics
+* *Success Rate:* Each race track will be partitioned into a fixed number of segments and the success rate is calculated as the number of successfully completed segments over the total number of segments.
+If the agent fails at a certain segment, it will respawn stationarily at the beginning of the next segment.
+If the agent successfully completes a segment, it will continue on to the next segment carrying over the current speed.
+* *Average Speed:* Average speed is defined as the total distance traveled over time, which is used as a proxy for performance.
+* *Number of Safety Infractions:* The number of safety infractions is accumulated during the 1-hour 'practice' period in Stage 2 of the competition.
+The agent is considered to have incurred a safety infraction if 2 wheels of the vehicle leave the drivable area, the vehicle collides with an object, or does not make sufficient progress (e.g. get stuck).
+In Learn-to-Race, the episode terminates upon a safety infraction.

 ## Environment
 #### Action Space